 As part of the pilot, our school will be implementing the following:

 (a) Reorganised form classes at Secondary 1

-This is applicable to Secondary 1 students entering our school in 2020.
+This is applicable to Secondary 1 students entering our school from 2020 onwards.

 · This common learning experience creates a valuable setting for students to mingle, build meaningful friendships, and appreciate different perspectives.
 It can also help reduce the inadvertent labelling associated with streaming.